Dissecting a MetaMask phishing email

 A few days ago, I received a pretty credible-looking MetaMask phishing email stating that my account had been locked due to an attempt to connect a new device to it.
-I don’t use such wallet, but this sparked my interest and I decided to spend a bit of time and look into how the phishing campaign was structured.
+It sparked my interest and I decided to spend a bit of time looking into how the technical side of the whole campaign was structured, and potentially even disrupt it.

 Email attachment